Aris T. Allen: Legacy

-Dr. Allen died of a self-inflicted gunshot wound after being ill with cancer in Annapolis, February 8, 1991.
+Dr. Allen died of a self-inflicted gunshot wound in Annapolis on February 8, 1991, after being diagnosed with pancreatic cancer.

 A freeway, Aris T. Allen Boulevard (Maryland Route 665), is named for Allen, who died the year prior to its completion.
-State officials planned to erect a memorial to Allen in the median of his namesake boulevard, but the memorial was placed in a nearby park so that his wife could visit.

 The text of the memorial reads:

-"A man of honor...A distinguished career of professional and public service...As a Medical Doctor...As a member of the Maryland State Legislature...As an appointee of The President of the United States, to serve his Country on the National level...And as a caring person who has served his community in so many other ways...To help people in need...To provide opportunity for every citizen..."And to set an example that brings out the very best in us".
+A man of honor...A distinguished career of professional and public service...As a Medical Doctor...As a member of the Maryland State Legislature...As an appointee of The President of the United States, to serve his Country on the National level...And as a caring person who has served his community in so many other ways...To help people in need...To provide opportunity for every citizen...And to set an example that brings out the very best in us.